opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

  (c) Benchmarks help achieve consistency in treating like cases alike, but judges must ensure that an unstinting focus on these guidelines does not lead to unlike cases being treated alike.
 The courts must remain sensitive to the particular facts of each case that is presented: ibid ;

  (d) Sentencing decisions in previous cases have limited value if they are unreasoned and unreported.
-The danger in following such unreasoned decisions unthinkingly is that the sentencing judge is wont to lose sight of the particular facts and circumstances that are of the first importance when determining an appropriate sentence: Ong Chee Eng at [33], also citing the decision of Chan Sek Keong CJ in Luong Tri Trang Kathleen v PP [2010] 1 SLR 707 at [21].
+The danger in following such unreasoned decisions unthinkingly is that the sentencing judge is wont to lose sight of the particular facts and circumstances that are of the first importance when determining an appropriate sentence: Ong Chee Eng at [33], also citing the decision of Chan Sek Keong CJ in Luong Tri Trang Kathleen v PP <span class="citation">[2010] 1 SLR 707</span> at [21].

 12     There may be a very wide range of factual circumstances that might give rise to a charge under s 128F and punishable under s 128L(4) of the Customs Act.
 Any sentencing benchmark must be capable of being simply yet flexibly applied with due regard to the facts presented.
 In _Edwin s/o Suse Nathen_ I undertook much the same exercise in relation to the offence of driving while under the influence of drink, and presented a framework in which the sentencing judge first considers the extent to which the concentration of alcohol in the offender’s blood exceeds the prescribed limit and then considers the presence of aggravating or mitigating factors: at [15] and [16].
 The essential value of such a framework is to guide the sentencing judge towards an appropriate sentence that is generally consistent with sentences imposed in other like cases; that has due regard to the sentencing range available to the judge; and of critical importance, that has due regard to the particular facts that are presented.